 Support in daily hygiene activities

-In addition to clinical conditions, the shower stretcher can be used as support in daily activities when independent management of the shower is complex or risky.
+In addition to clinical conditions, the shower stretcher can be used to support daily activities when independent management of the shower is complex or risky.

-This approach allows for the prevention of critical situations and the improvement of the quality of care in the long term.
+This approach helps prevent critical situations and improve the quality of care in the long term.

-How to evaluate the choice of a shower stretcher
+How to evaluate the choice of shower stretcher

-The choice of a shower stretcher must be made by considering various factors, including the available space, the patient's needs and the expected methods of use.
+The choice of shower stretcher must be made considering various factors, including the available space, the patient's needs and the expected methods of use.

-An accurate evaluation allows for the identification of the most suitable solution, avoiding incompatibilities or operational difficulties.
+An accurate evaluation allows you to identify the most suitable solution, avoiding incompatibilities or operational difficulties.

 Adaptability to spaces

-The integration of the aid within the environment, whether healthcare or home, requires a verification of the dimensions and configuration of the spaces.
+The integration of the aid into the environment, whether healthcare or home, requires a verification of the dimensions and configuration of the spaces.

 Ease of movement and accessibility are key elements to ensure effective use of the shower stretcher.